-This Technical Document shall be applied to the quantitative determination of a $\underline{\text{Threshold Substance}}$ in a $\underline{\text{Sample}}$ with particular regard to the $\underline{\text{Decision Limits}}$ ($\underline{\text{DL}}$) that shall be applied to determine whether the result indicates an $\underline{\text{Adverse Analytical Finding (AAF)}}$.
-It also describes the use of $\underline{\text{Measurement Uncertainty}}$ ($\underline{\text{MU}}$) information in the establishment of such $\underline{\text{DL}}$.
+This Technical Document shall be applied to the quantitative determination of a Threshold Substance in a Sample with particular regard to the Decision Limits (DL) that shall be applied to determine whether the result indicates an Adverse Analytical Finding (AAF).
+It also describes the use of Measurement Uncertainty (MU) information in the establishment of such DL.

-A measurement of a Threshold Substance in a Sample shall be reported as an AAF when the value (expressed as a concentration, ratio or score of measured analytical values) exceeds, with an appropriate level of confidence (95%), the Threshold value ($\underline{\mathbf{T}}$) for that Prohibited Substance (or ratio of substances) as defined by WADA.
+A measurement of a Threshold Substance in a Sample shall be reported as an AAF when the value (expressed as a concentration, ratio or score of measured analytical values) exceeds, with an appropriate level of confidence (95 %), the Threshold value (\underline{T}) for that Prohibited Substance (or ratio or combination of substances or Markers) as defined by WADA.